 However, this degree of uncertainty is entirely normal as the future is almost always uncertain.
 Rather than try to predict an uncertain future, my approach is to defend against it instead.

-I think the best way to defend against an uncertain future is build a highly diversified portfolio of successful, established, dividend paying companies, and then for the most part to let them get on with it.
+I think the best way to defend against an uncertain future is to build a highly diversified portfolio of successful, established, dividend-paying companies, and then for the most part to let them get on with it.